 The most widely sold species are Western natives that are similar in appearance to closely related Spiraea.
-Nodding, branched clusters of many small, creamy white flowers at branch tips in late spring or early summer make quite a show and attract birds.
-Flowers age to tannish gold, remain attractive for a long time.
-Prune by thinning after flowers have turned brown and clusters have withered.
+Nodding, branched clusters of many small, creamy white flowers at the branch tips in late spring or early summer make quite a show and attract birds.
+Flowers age to tannish gold and remain attractive for a long time.
+Prune by thinning after the flowers have turned brown and the clusters have withered.
 Use these shrubs in native plantings or rural low-maintenance gardens where they can fend for themselves.Holodiscus discolor

-Native to Coast Ranges, Sierra Nevada; north to British Columbia, east to Rocky Mountains.
+Native to the Coast Ranges, Sierra Nevada; north to British Columbia, east to the Rocky Mountains.
 May reach 20 ft. tall and 15 ft. wide in moist, rich soil.
-In dry, sunny situations, as east of Cascades in Oregon and Washington, may grow just 3 ft. tall and 4 ft. wide.
-Triangular leaves to 3 in. long are deep green above, white and hairy beneath; edges are coarsely toothed.
-Creamy white flower clusters grow about 1 ft. long.
+In dry, sunny situations, as east of the Cascades in Oregon and Washington, may grow to just 3 ft. tall and 4 ft. wide.
+Triangular leaves to 3 in. long are deep green above, white and hairy beneath; the edges are coarsely toothed.
+Creamy white flower clusters grow to about 1 ft. long.

-Native to Coast Ranges, Sierra Nevada; north to British Columbia, east to Rocky Mountains.
-May reach 2...
+Native to the Coast Ranges, Sierra Nevada; north to British Columbia, east to the Rocky Mountains.
+May...

-Himalayan native to 2 in. high; spreads 1 ft. or wider by slender stems that creep and root along t...
+Himalayan native to 2 in. high; spreads to 1 ft. or wider by slender stems that creep and root along t...